-For any of you who have read our previous CBD articles, using CBD to treat MS may not come as that much of a surprise.
+Using CBD to treat MS may not come as that much of a surprise.
 Research has revealed that CBD seems to interact deeply with the neurons in our brains in a positive way.
 As MS can wreak havoc on the nervous system, the idea of using CBD to treat MS is not farfetched.
-Today we will be exploring the potential of using CBD for MS in our fifth HealthyTOKYO article on CBD, taking a look into why MS is such a complicated condition to live with and what CBD related research has to say regarding MS.
+Today we will be exploring the potential of using CBD for MS in our HealthyTOKYO article on CBD, taking a look into why MS is such a complicated condition to live with and what CBD-related research has to say regarding MS.

 What is CBD?

 Cannabidiol, frequently abbreviated as CBD, is a chemical compound that is sourced from the Cannabis Sativa L. plant.
 It is one of many compounds classified as a cannabinoid.
-Cannabinoids are shown to interact with receptors in the brain and throughout the body, and are reported to produce a variety of positive effects such as relief from anxiety and depression, to alleviating pain and aiding sleep.
+Cannabinoids are shown to interact with receptors in the brain and throughout the body and are reported to produce a variety of positive effects such as relief from anxiety and depression, alleviating pain, and aiding sleep.
 It can be extracted from marijuana or hemp, and when produced correctly, can be completely free of THC.
-Please have a look at the other HealthyTOKYO articles on CBD to get a more in-depth explanation regarding CBD and its applications.

 What is MS?

 MS, or “Multiple Sclerosis”, is a condition that causes the immune system to attack the central nervous system.
 This attack damages the fibers of the central nervous system, such as the brain, spinal cord, and optic nerves, and causes scarring to these fibers.
 This in turn disrupts communication between the brain and other parts of the body.
 Those who suffer from MS feel its effect in a variety of ways and the severity of the symptoms depends on the individual.